 It is important to make your home look its best before putting it on the market.
 Impressing the people that walk through your home will help you get an offer closer to your list price and sooner.
 Here are some tips to help you get started.

 First take a look at your home.
 Act like you are a potential buyer.
-Look at your home through buyers' eyes.
-Start a list of things to do.
-Then read below adding to your list as you go.
+Look at your home through buyers’ eyes.
+Make a “to do” list and a “shopping list” may be needed also.
+Then read below adding to your lists as you go.

 EXTERIOR OF YOUR HOME